LeshanDaFo/SMON-RelocatableSourceCode/README.md

 To compile it use uncomment the RAM or RAM1 in the source code.

 RAM is the PLUS version with the extended function.

 RAM1 is the ILOC version with the extended function.

 The Trace commands are not implemented now, and therefor removed.
-The B-command to show generate basic data lines is removed.
+The Y-command to move SMON is removed.

-To change the address $01 you can use the B-command For example:  B37 switch to normal status, B34 switch to RAM
+To change the address $01 you can use the Y-command For example:  Y37 switch to normal status, Y34 switch to RAM

 ## SMON relocatable source code